ECB's predicament leaves peers mute on currency depreciation

 Japan got a similar pass from its G20 peers last year when Prime Minister Shinzo Abe launched an aggressive mix of monetary and fiscal stimulus that pushed the yen sharply lower.

-Having urged Tokyo for years to do something to galvanize its listless economy, other major economic powers could hardly complain about such "Abenomics".
+Having urged Tokyo for years to do something to galvanise its listless economy, other major economic powers could hardly complain about such "Abenomics".

 The problem for the ECB is that its new funding may not pass through to businesses and households as intended.
 Many euro zone banks are still laden with bad loans and struggling to meet regulatory demands for more capital buffers, while uncertainty from the conflict in Ukraine and a sanctions war with Russia could spoil companies' appetite for new loans.